Iberian Union: Portuguese Empire challenged

 Throughout the 17th century, the increasing raids on Portuguese merchant shipping by Dutch, English and French privateers and their establishment of trading posts in Africa, Asia and the Americas undermined Portugal's monopoly on the lucrative spice trade.
 This sent the Portuguese spice trade into a long decline.
 The diversion of wealth from Portugal by the Habsburg monarchy to support the Catholic side of the Thirty Years' War also created strains within the union, although Portugal did also benefit from Spanish military power in helping to retain Brazil and in disrupting Dutch trade.
-These events, and those that occurred at the end of Aviz dynasty and the Iberian Union, led Portugal to a state of dependency on its colonies, first India and then Brazil.
+These events, and those that occurred at the end of Aviz dynasty and the Iberian Union, led Portugal to a state of economic dependency on its colonies, first India and then Brazil.

 The joining of the two crowns deprived Portugal of a separate foreign policy, and Spain's enemies became Portugal's.
 England had been an ally of Portugal since the Treaty of Windsor in 1386.
 War between Spain and England led to a deterioration of the relations with Portugal's oldest ally, and the loss of Hormuz.
-English help provided by Queen Elizabeth I of England in a rebellion against the kings assured the survival of the alliance.
-War with the Dutch led to invasions of many countries in Asia, including Ceylon (today's Sri Lanka), and commercial interests in Japan, Africa (Mina), and South America.
-Even though Portuguese were unable to capture the entire island of Ceylon, they were able to keep the coastal regions of Ceylon under their control for a considerable time.
-Brazil was partially conquered by both France and the Seventeen Provinces.
+War with the Dutch led to invasions of many countries in Asia, including Portuguese Ceylon (today's Sri Lanka), and commercial interests in Japan, Africa (Mina), and South America.
+Even though the Portuguese were unable to capture the entire island of Ceylon, they were able to keep the coastal regions of Ceylon under their control for a considerable time.
+Brazil was partially conquered by both France and the Dutch.